aws/aws-cdk-go/awscdkscheduleralpha/README.md

 Both rate-based and cron-based schedules are recurring schedules.
 You can configure each recurring schedule type using a schedule expression.
 For cron-based schedule you can specify a time zone in which EventBridge Scheduler evaluates the expression.

-> ScheduleExpression should be used together with class Schedule, which is not yet implemented.

 ```go
 var target lambdaInvoke